The Cat Returns

-A spin-off of Whisper of the Heart, it was theatrically released in Japan on July 20, 2002 through Toho and in 2005 in the United States through Walt Disney Home Entertainment.
-It received an Excellence Prize at the 2002 Japan Media Arts Festival.
-GKIDS re-issued the film on Blu-ray and DVD on January 16, 2018 under a new deal with Studio Ghibli.
+It is a spin-off of Whisper of the Heart.
+It was theatrically released in Japan on July 20, 2002, through Toho and in 2005 in the United States through Walt Disney Home Entertainment.
+It received generally favourable reviews, and won the Excellence Prize at the 2002 Japan Media Arts Festival.
+GKIDS re-issued the film on Blu-ray and DVD on January 16, 2018, under a new deal with Studio Ghibli.

 Plot

 Haru Yoshioka is a shy but noble high school student who has a suppressed ability to talk with cats.
 One day, she saves a cat from being hit by a truck on a busy road.
 The cat she saved turns out to be Lune, Prince of the Cat Kingdom.
-As a thanks, the cats give Haru gifts of catnip and mice, and she is offered the Prince's hand in marriage.
+As thanks, the cats give Haru unwanted gifts such as catnip and mice, and she is offered the Prince's hand in marriage.
 Her mixed reply is taken as a yes.

 Wanting none of this, Haru hears a kind female voice which tells her to seek out Muta, a large white cat, and to get directions to the Cat Bureau from him.
-Muta leads her there to meet Baron Humbert von Gikkingen (the same Baron from Whisper of the Heart), who is a cat figurine given life by the work of his artist, and Toto, a stone raven who comes to life much like the Baron.
-Soon after meeting them, Haru and Muta are forcefully taken to the Cat Kingdom, leaving Toto and the Baron in the human world to follow the group from the air; they find the entrance to the Cat Kingdom on Earth: five lakes forming a cat's paw.
+Muta leads her there to meet Baron Humbert von Gikkingen (the same Baron from Whisper of the Heart), who is a cat figurine given life by the work of his artist, and Toto, a stone raven who comes to life much like Baron.
+Soon after meeting them, Haru and Muta are forcefully taken to the Cat Kingdom, leaving Toto and Baron in the human world to follow the group from the air.
+They find the entrance to the Cat Kingdom on Earth: five lakes forming a cat's paw.

 Haru is treated to a feast at the castle of the Cat King.
-She begins to slowly turn into a cat with tan paws, ears, nose, tail and whiskers (for a second, she also gets fangs), though she still remains mostly human.
+She begins to slowly turn into a cat with fangs, whiskers, a tan tail and paws, and a cat's ears and nose, though she still remains mostly human.
 The King hopes that she will make a suitable bride for the Prince.
-At the feast, the Baron (in disguise) dances with Haru as part of the entertainment.
-He reveals to her that the more she loses herself in the kingdom, the more cat-like she will become, and that she has to rediscover her true self.
-When the Baron is discovered and is forced to fight the guards, he and Haru are helped by Yuki, a white cat maiden in the palace who had previously tried to warn Haru to leave the Cat Kingdom.
-After Yuki shows them an escape tunnel, Haru, the Baron and Muta move through a maze to a tower, which contains a portal to Haru's world.
-The King goes through a series of efforts to keep them in the kingdom long enough for Haru to remain trapped in her cat form; his ultimate plan is still to force her to become his daughter-in-law.
+At the feast, Baron (in disguise) dances with Haru as part of the entertainment.
+He reveals to her that the more she loses herself in the kingdom, the more cat-like she will become, and that she has to believe in herself.
+When Baron is discovered and forced to fight the guards, he and Haru are helped by Yuki, a white cat maiden in the palace who had previously tried to warn Haru to leave the Cat Kingdom.
+After Yuki shows them an escape tunnel, Haru, Baron, and Muta move through a maze to a tower that contains a portal to Haru's world.
+The King goes through a series of efforts to keep them in the kingdom long enough for Haru to remain trapped in her cat form; his ultimate plan is to force her to become his daughter-in-law.